orlox/mkipp/README.md

 IMPORTANT!! your history_columns.list needs to have mixing_regions and mix_relr_regions specified for MESA to output the neccesary data of the mixing regions in terms of mass and radius respectively.

-ALSO IMPORTANT!! mesa_data.py deals with reading mesa output files but does not clean history files in case of restarts.
-So plotting models with restars should be a bit messy right now.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 The Kippenhahn plotter consists of 3 files: